Error Estimation for Adaptive Mesh Refinement in Droplet Simulations: Introduction

-Inaugural work on the mathematical modeling of droplet formation was done by Eggers and Dupont~\cite{EggersDupont1994}.
+Inaugural work on the computational modeling of droplet formation was done by Eggers and Dupont~\cite{EggersDupont1994}.
 Their work involved finite difference formulation of the one-dimensional asymptotic model.
 Ambravaneswaran et al.~\cite{AmbravaneswaranWilkesBasaran2002} explored a finite element version of the same model.
 This model was only explored with the gravitational force as an external force.
-However, many industrial applications like atomization and droplet entrainment in annular flow~\cite{Inoue_et_al_2021, BernaEscrivaMunozHerranz2015}, and microfluidics devices~\cite{Cramer2004, Teh2008, Dewandre2020microfluidic} involves of droplet formation under a shear force environment.
+However, many industrial applications such as atomization and droplet entrainment in annular flow~\cite{Inoue_et_al_2021, BernaEscrivaMunozHerranz2015}, and microfluidic devices~\cite{Cramer2004, Teh2008, Dewandre2020microfluidic} involve droplet formation in a shear-force-driven environment.
 Using the same asymptotic approach for shear-induced droplets, we considered a one-dimensional model that estimates droplet sizes for an environment with co-flowing fluids~\cite{NathawaniKnepleyDropletShear}.
 For applications with a symmetrical structure of droplet formation, this one-dimensional model with the interface tracking approach is advantageous in terms of computational costs, while still maintaining the accuracy required for comparison with experiments.
-Nonetheless, this shear-induced droplet model deals with a wide range of external force magnitudes that induces a wide range of interface instability time frame.
+Nonetheless, this shear-induced droplet model deals with a wide range of external force magnitudes that induce a wide range of interface instability timescales.